jll63/yomm2/docs/slides/deck/05-inside.md

 * it's a little more complicated

-* use a multi-dimensional dispatch table
+* uses a multi-dimensional dispatch table

 * size can grow very quickly

-* the table must be "compressed", devoid of redundancies
+* table must be "compressed", devoid of redundancies

 * in fact the "uncompressed" table never exists

-* work in terms of class _groups_, not classes
+* works in terms of class _groups_, not classes